uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 {% capture instr %}
 ### Loan periods

-- 3 hours, 1 day, 3 day for print reserve.
-If instructor does not specify loan period, the default is 1 day.
+- 3 hours, 1 day, or 3 days for print reserve.
+Default loan period is 1 day.
+- Controlled Digital Lending items loan digitally for 3 hours.

 ### Fines
 - $2 per hour for overdue items, maximum $20, for print reserve.
-Electronic resources have no fines or fees.
+- Electronic resources have no fines or fees.

-### Access
+### Access to Reserves
 - Visit the [Course Reserve Listings](https://alliance-uidaho.alma.exlibrisgroup.com/leganto/public/01ALLIANCE_UID/searchlists) and look for your course by instructor, term, or subject.
 - Click on the course name to view a list of all items on reserve.
 - To access electronic reserve items, students will have to sign in using their NetID.